-6.1 For tensile testing the upper yield strength R{eH} or, where this is not stipulated, the 0.2 per cent proof stress $R{p0.2}$ is to be determined and the material is considered to satisfy the requirements if one of these values meets or exceeds the prescribed minimum value for the yield strength $R{\rm e}$.
+6.1 For tensile testing the upper yield strength R{eH} or, where this is not stipulated, the 0.2 per cent proof stress $R{p0.2}$ is to be determined and the material is considered to satisfy the requirements if one of these values meets or exceeds the prescribed minimum value for the yield strength R_e .

-- 6.2 The results obtained from tensile tests are to comply with the appropriate requirements of Tables 3.8 and 3.9. - 6.3 The minimum impact energy requirements relate to Charpy V-notch impact test specimens, which are taken in either the longitudinal or transverse directions (See IACS UR W11.12.2).
+6.2 The results obtained from tensile tests are to comply with the appropriate requirements of Tables 3.8 and 3.9.

+6.3 The minimum impact energy requirements relate to Charpy V-notch impact test specimens, which are taken in either the longitudinal or transverse directions (See IACS UR W11.12.2).
 Generally only longitudinal test specimens need be prepared and tested.
 For special applications, if required by TL or the purchaser, transverse specimens are to be tested.
 The requirements in respect of the transverse test specimens shall be guaranteed by supplier.

-The tabulated values are for standard specimens 10 mm \times 10 mm.
+The tabulated values are for standard specimens 10 mm x 10 mm.
 For plate thicknesses less than 10 mm, impact test may be waived at the discretion of TL or subsize specimens, as specified in Section 2, may be used:

-Test specimen10x7,5 mm: 5/6 of the energy given in
+Test specimen10x7,5 mm: 5/6 of the energy given in the table

-the table

-Test specimen 10x5 mm: 2/3 of the energy given in
+Test specimen 10x5 mm: 2/3 of the energy given in the table

-the table

-Table 3.5 Carbon equivalent for higher strength steels up to 100 mm in thickness produced by TM
+Table 3.5 Carbon equivalent for higher strength steels up to 100 mm in thickness produced by TM earben equitatent for higher earbeite ap to nee hint in anothere produced by the

-Grade Carbon equivalent value (%) max.
+Carbon equivalent value (%) max.
 (1) Thickness of product (t) [mm]

+Grade

 t ≤ 50 50 < t ≤100

 TL-A 32, TL-D 32, TL-E 32, TL-F 32 0.36 0.38

 TL-A 36, TL-D 36, TL-E 36, TL-F 36 0.38 0.40

 TL-A 40, TL-D 40, TL-E 40, TL-F 40 0.40 0.42

-1) It is a matter for the manufacturer and shipbuilder to mutually agree in individual cases as to whether they wish to specify a more stringent carbon equivalent.
+(1) It is a matter for the manufacturer and shipbuilder to mutually agree in individual cases as to whether they wish to specify a more stringent carbon equivalent.